rees-kyle/public_personal_knowledge_base/dependencies/localhost/Mathematics/notes/study.fields.mathematics.theories.graph.network-models.optimization.flow.md

    - Stochastic flow models take into account uncertain or probabilistic parameters in the network, such as uncertain demands or capacities.
    - These models help optimize flow decisions under uncertainty.

-Network flow optimization models are crucial in various applications, including transportation and logistics, supply chain management, [[telecommunications|computing.networking.models.types.communication.tele]] , computer networks, and traffic engineering.
+Network flow optimization models are crucial in various applications, including transportation and logistics, supply chain management, [telecommunications](../../Computing/notes/networking.models.types.communication.tele.md), computer networks, and traffic engineering.
 Solving these models often involves using linear programming, integer programming, network flow algorithms, or other advanced optimization techniques to find the most efficient flow through the network and make resource allocation decisions.